-Balliol is delighted to have a library that is almost always open 24 hours a day.
-To make it work satisfactorily all students must read and abide by these Library rules.
+Balliol is delighted to have a Library that is open 24 hours a day.
+To make it work satisfactorily all users must read and abide by these rules:

 1. Use of the Library is restricted to current members of the College.
 Readers need their University card to gain access and must swipe in and out on each visit to the Library even if the door is open.
 University cards must not be loaned to others, nor may non-members of Balliol be admitted.
 External readers may be admitted to consult unique items in our collections by prior appointment with the Librarian.

 6. Twelve books and/or DVDs may be held on loan at any time.
 Please consult Library staff if more are needed.
 During term the loan period is two weeks; up to four renewals are possible unless the book or DVD has been reserved by another reader.

 10. Readers must leave desks clear overnight to facilitate cleaning.
-Books, notebooks, and papers that students wish to leave out during the day or overnight must be left in a tidy pile and have a currently dated slip with them; any items without a slip may be cleared.
+Books, notebooks, and papers that students wish to leave out during the day must be left in a tidy pile and have a currently dated slip with them; any items without a slip may be cleared.
 Items such as bags, jackets, bottles, and others left overnight may be cleared and placed in lost property.
 Items left on ‘hot desks’ during peak times will be cleared according to posted notices.

 Fines and/or suspension of Library privileges may be imposed if these rules are not followed.
-If problems arise, the 24-hour opening may be reviewed.
+If problems arise, opening times may be further restricted.